 Senate Bill (SB) 4 is one of the strictest immigration laws in the country.
-SB 4 is a Texas state law that went into effect September 1st, 2017.
-Also called the “Show me your papers” law, SB 4 gives local police officers the right to request proof of citizenship or otherwise question immigration status of anyone they detain.
+SB 4 is a Texas state law that went into effect on September 1st, 2017.
+Also called the “Show me your papers” law, SB 4 gives local police officers the right to request proof of citizenship or otherwise question the immigration status of anyone they detain.
 Advocates against the bill have compared it to similar laws in Arizona and Alabama – laws federal courts mostly struck down as discriminatory.

 Contact an immigration lawyer at The Law Offices of David A. Breston if you have encountered legal trouble in Texas because of SB 4.

 SB 4 gives all police officers, including college campus police, the right to question the immigration status of detainees and people they arrest.
 The nature or severity of the detainee’s alleged crime does not matter.
 Police in Texas can ask about the immigration status of drivers at traffic stops, and even question witnesses and victims of crimes – with or without probable cause to suspect an undocumented immigrant.

 Furthermore, police must cooperate with federal immigration officials on what to do with undocumented immigrant detainees.
 Local Texas police must adhere to the directions of Immigration and Customs Enforcement (ICE) or face serious consequences: up to $25,000 in fines per day, jail time, and/or job termination.
 If ICE asks police to detain undocumented immigrants until a federal officer can pick the individual up, local police must comply.